ErikHgm/Golfclub-homepage/README.md

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals
+    -   As a first time visitor I expect to find basic information about the length etc of the golfcourse at Los Naranjos.
+        -   grt
+    -   As a first time visitor I expect to find information about what type of amenities and facilities the club offers.
+        - rgrtg
+    -   As a first time visitor I expect to find information about the adress and opening hours of the club.
+        - grtgrt
+    -   As a first time visitor I want to easily find what I am looking for and be able to navigate quickly throughout the site.
+        - grtgr

 -   #### Returning Visitor Goals
+    - As a returning user I expect to be able to connect with the club on social media so that I can stay updated on what is happening at the club.
+        -   As a returning visitor interested in connecting more with the club, the user can navigate to the social media links that opens a new tab.
+The social media section includes links to the club's fanpage on Facebook, Twitter, Instagram and Youtube.

 -   #### Frequent User Goals
+    - As frequent user I expect to easily make a reservation for my next round at the golfcourse.
+        -   When entering the site, users can easily navigate to the booking page in just on click and fillout their booking information.

 ### Further Testing